Choosing the Best RV Air Conditioner

 Key Takeaways

-• RV air conditioners come in several types: roof-mounted (ducted or non-ducted), window, and portable units.
-Each has pros and cons based on cooling power, installation, space, and efficiency.
+• RV air conditioners come in three main types: rooftop (ducted or non-ducted), window, and portable.

 Types of RV Air Conditioners

-The most popular type of air conditioner is an overhead RV A/C installed on the roof.
-This type blows air directly into the RV or distributes it through a ducting system.
+The most popular type of air conditioner for RVs is an overhead A/C installed on the roof; most techs refer to it as a roof A/C or rooftop A/C. This type blows air directly into the RV or distributes it through a ducting system.
 In recent years, we’ve seen an emergence of window and wall-mounted units, especially in smaller RVs.
 While less common, portable RV air conditioners can also be found in modern RVs.

 Need help determining which is best for you?
 Let’s review the best RV air conditioners by type.